martinhartt/workshop-intro-to-swift/content/notes/notes.md

 ## Getting started

-To follow along with this workshop, you'll first need to clone the example repository:
+To follow along with this workshop, you'll first need to download [the example repository](https://github.com/hackersatcambridge/workshop-intro-to-swift/archive/master.zip).
+Unzip it into your machine and go to the `/examples` folder in your terminal of choice.

+Alternatively, you can clone the example repository:

 ```bash
 $ git clone https://github.com/hackersatcambridge/workshop-intro-to-swift